 "I felt a huge amount of support, I was able to share my experiences with the other girls and the birth companions without fear of judgement."

-We run pregnancy groups in HMPs Bronzefield, Peterborough, Foston Hall and Low Newton.
+We run pregnancy groups in HMPs Bronzefield, Peterborough, and Foston Hall.

 Mother and baby

 We also run groups on prison Mother and Baby Units (MBUs), where mothers are able to keep their babies with them during their sentence up to the age of 18 months (or 24 months with an extension).
 We run these groups in HMPs Bronzefield and Peterborough.

 Mothers and babies in these units benefit from our ongoing support.
 Our groups focus on baby massage, relaxation and early parenting topics, as well as ongoing advocacy services.